-Notes on the Synthesis of Form by maverick architect and design theorist Christopher Alexander belongs to the canon of design theory.
+Notes on the Synthesis of Form by maverick architect/mathematician Christopher Alexander belongs to the canon of design theory.
 In 150 pages of youthful enthusiasm, Alexander brings together D’Arcy Thompson, cosmology, modernist architecture, anthropology, and his own algorithm to hierarchically decompose a graph.

 In 1962, two years before the publication of Notes on the Synthesis of Form, a 26-years old Alexander was on the lineup of the inaugural conference of the design methods movement.
 He presented a theory of how to use the power of network representations to design a … drumroll … rural village in India.
 The network he based the design on consists of requirements, or constraints, to the design process and their interdependencies.
 Some of the network’s nodes are obvious—“protection of cattle from disease,” “no overcrowding.”
 Others made me chuckle—“Women gossip extensively while bathing, fetching water, on way to field latrines, etc.,” “Men’s groups chatting, smoking, even late at night.”